sblask-webextensions/webextension-image-forward/README.md

 Usage
 -----

- - There are only 3 custom keyboard shortcuts. `Ctrl Space` and `Ctrl Shift Space` try to extract image URLs from the current page and set the tab into iteration mode if there are any, so pressing them again will load the next image. `Ctrl Shift Escape` ends the iteration mode and loads the initial page.
+ - Pressing `Ctrl Space` and `Ctrl Shift Space` will cause `Image Forward` to try to extract image URLs from the current page.
+If there are any, the tab is set into iteration mode and the first image is loaded.
+Pressing them again will load the next one. `Ctrl Shift Escape` ends the iteration mode and loads the initial page.
- - For fullscreen, simply press F11 to enable Firefox' native fullscreen functionality
+ - For fullscreen, simply press F11 to enable the browser's native fullscreen functionality
- - You can use the Firefox back/forward functionality to go one image back at a time and then again forward until you reached the last image loaded with the above keyboard shortcuts.
-If there are many images on on a page, you might have to adjust `browser.sessionhistory.max_entries` to make this work as it effectively restricts the times you can go back in history.
+ - You can use the back/forward browser functionality to go one image back at a time and then again forward until you reached the last image loaded with the above keyboard shortcuts.
+If there are many images on on a page, you might have to adjust `browser.sessionhistory.max_entries` to make this work as this setting effectively restricts the times you can go back in history.
 If you go back beyond the first image or load a new page, the iteration mode is ended.

-Configuration
+Customization
 -------------

  - You can configure the keyboard shortcuts using the